 Total Gym XLS review: Features

-The Total Gym XLS is able to offer six levels of resistance using your own bodyweight.
+As mentioned earlier in our Total Gym XLS review, this machine is able to offer six levels of resistance using your own bodyweight.
 This means there's a good range of exercise options enabling you to build muscle and strength.

 In total there are just over 80 different types of exercise supported here, focusing on a full body workout.
 The glideboard is used to offer head support as well as comfy cushioning for things like a bench press when lying on your back.
 The unit, which comes fully assembled, also comes with Total Gym TV Basic for video workouts on demand.